maxfierke/fincher/README.md

 which character to use to replace a character in the source text based on the characters close to a message character on the keyboard.

+## Limitations

+`fincher` is early stages and has some notable limitations:

+* The current displacement and replacement strategies are not context-aware. i.e. they do not make judgements based on the content of the source text and whether the replacement or displacement makes sense grammatically.
+This will probably change.
+* Source text scanning (rightly or wrongly) happens on a rotating 4K buffer (so you could feed it multi-GB source text, if you wanted to) and the `IOScanner` does not handle regex matching across buffer boundaries.
+  Therefore, the `--[word|char]-offset` parameters are not applied exactly, but will make minimum guarantees about the offset.
+* Does not yet take input from `STDIN`, so it cannot be piped to yet.
+(It does however, output to `STDOUT`.)

 ## Development

 To work on `fincher`, you'll need a current version of the Crystal compiler.
 I